JPEG to JPG Converter

 JPEG to JPG Conversion Explained

-.JPEG and .JPG are the exact same image format.
-The Joint Photographic Experts Group created the standard, but older MS-DOS and Windows systems required three-letter file extensions.
-This limitation created the .JPG extension, while Mac and Unix systems used the four-letter .JPEG extension.
+Converting .JPEG to .JPG is unique because both extensions represent the exact same image format.
+The Joint Photographic Experts Group created the format, but older Windows and MS-DOS systems required three-letter file extensions (the 8.3 naming convention), resulting in .JPG.
+Mac and Unix systems allowed longer extensions, resulting in .JPEG.

-When you convert .JPEG to .JPG, the underlying binary image data does not change.
-You only change the file extension.
-People perform this conversion to bypass strict file upload filters or legacy software that only recognize the three-letter extension.
-You gain compatibility with poorly coded systems.
-You lose nothing, provided the conversion is done correctly.
-However, this conversion is a bad idea if you use a destructive image editor to open and re-save the file, as this applies a second layer of lossy compression and degrades image quality.
+When you convert .JPEG to .JPG, the underlying image data, compression algorithm, and MIME type (image/jpeg) do not change.
+People perform this conversion to bypass strict upload filters on websites that only recognize the three-letter extension.
+You gain compatibility with poorly coded web forms, but you risk generation loss (quality degradation) if you use an image editor to re-save the file instead of simply renaming the extension.

 Typical Tasks and Users